 Overseas students requiring a visa to study should note that the Graduate Diploma and the Civil Engineering MSc are treated as TWO separate programmes.
 You will only be able to obtain a one-year visa for the Graduate Diploma and then you will need to apply for a second visa if you are also provided with an offer for an MSc.
 You will almost certainly have to leave the UK between finishing the Graduate Diploma in June and commencing the MSc in September.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.

 The English language level for this programme is: Good.

 Further information can be found on our English language requirements page.Pre-Master's and Pre-sessional English

 UCL Pre-Master's and Pre-sessional English courses are for international students who are aiming to study for a postgraduate degree at UCL.
 The courses will develop your academic English and academic skills required to succeed at postgraduate level.
 International Preparation Courses

 Months of entry

-UCL Civil, Environmental and Geomatic Engineering is an energetic and exciting multidisciplinary department with a long tradition of excellence in teaching and research, situated at the heart of London.
+UCL Civil, Environmental and Geomatic Engineering is an energetic and exciting multidisciplinary department with a long tradition of excellence in teaching and research, situated in the heart of London.
 Throughout your programme you will be taught by lecturers recognised as international leaders in their field.